KNowledgeOnWebScale/solid-calendar-store/README.md

 ### Remarks

 1. Make sure you have the required packages to support typescript compiling installed on your machine.
-2. It is important to run the server from the node module and not from a local version.
-This is because certain files can only be accessed local (due to how semver works for versions below 1.0.0).
+2. Run the server via `npx` to ensure you are running local packages as opposed to global packages.

 ## Endpoints